16 Jul How to take CBD oil? The most effective way explained

 Types of Cannabinoids

-One of over 100 natural components, CBD is the second-most prevalent cannabinoid found within the hemp plant (Cannabis sativa).
+One of over 100 natural components, CBD is a cannabinoid found within the hemp plant (Cannabis sativa).
 While there are many other cannabinoids, the most common are THC, CBD, CBN, CBC, and CBG.

 Despite being derived from the same plant, each cannabinoid can have very different effects on the body when consumed.

-THC (tetrahydrocannabinol) is the most abundant cannabinoid.
-This is the intoxicating element of the cannabis plant known to get you ‘high’.
+THC (tetrahydrocannabinol) is the intoxicating element of the cannabis plant known to get you ‘high’.
 CBD products are purified to remove as much THC content as possible, in order to enable the user to get the health benefits of CBD without the potentially unsafe side-effects of THC.

 How Does CBD Work in the Human Body?

-CBD interacts with the body’s endocannabinoid system (ECS), a natural function within our body which helps to regulate a wide range of cognitive and physiological processes, including mood, appetite, sleep and pain.
+CBD influences the body’s endocannabinoid system (ECS), a natural function within our body which helps to regulate a wide range of cognitive and physiological processes, including mood, appetite, sleep and pain.

 Ultimately, the endocannabinoid system plays an essential role in keeping our body balanced and functioning properly.
 Within the endocannabinoid system is a network of cannabinoid receptors in the brain and central nervous system.
 Phytocannabinoids (cannabinoids derived from the cannabis plant) such as CBD and THC, naturally bind to these cells in a similar way to neurotransmitters and can alter various mental and physical functions.
 For example, one study showed how CBD protects nerves from damage and acts as a powerful anti-inflammatory.